 Miriam Oremans, from the Netherlands, was born in 1972.
 She obtained her best ranking of world No 25 in 1993 after reaching her first final on the tour in Eastbourne (where she was beaten by Navratilova, 2-6, 6-2, 6-3) and the fourth round at Wimbledon (losing to Jana Novotna, 7-5, 4-6, 6-4).
 In 1994, she dropped in the rankings after suffering an injury before the Australian Open and, arriving at Roland-Garros, she had not won a main-draw match since early March.

-The place : “Court A” which is today known as Court Suzanne-Lenglen
+The place : “Court A”, today known as Court Suzanne-Lenglen

 The story unfolded at Roland-Garros, Paris.
 The stadium, located in the west of Paris at the edge of the Bois de Boulogne forest, had been hosting the French Grand Slam since 1928.
 It was the first and now only Grand Slam to be played on clay, the slowest surface, which made it the hardest tournament to win from a physical perspective.
 With the prominence of baseliners like Bjorn Borg or Evert, and the topspin era, winning Roland-Garros became the biggest challenge for players who liked to play aggressive and attack the net.

-In the 1980s, only two players managed to win in Paris while consistently playing serve-and-volley, Yannick Noah in 1983 and Navratilova in 1982 and 1984.
-This explains why Navratilova had skipped such an important tournament five years in a row.
+In the 1980s, only two players managed to win in Paris while consistently playing serve-and-volley, Navratilova in 1982 and 1984, and Yannick Noah in 1983.
+This explains why Navratilova had skipped such an important tournament for five years in a row.
 In 1994, for the first day of the tournament, the novelty was the debut of a new 10,000-seat showcase stadium, Court A, which would eventually be renamed after French legend, Suzanne Lenglen, in 1997.

-The facts : Navratilova exited in the first round and smashed her racquet
+The facts : Navratilova smashes her racquet and ends up losing